m-rosso/unsupervised-features-screening/README.md

 This repository presents codes and results of experiments constructed upon the idea of pre-selecting features for data modeling based on their variances.
 This constitutes a *unsupervised features screening*, since the response variable is not used during the selection.
 Not looking to the response variable turns possible the use of the entire training data without any validation procedure (under stationarity assumptions), which would complexify the analysis even further, since cross-validation is usually applied for choosing hyper-parameters of the estimation method, while train-test split is done for obtaining a relieful estimate of predictive accuracy.
 <br>
 <br>
-Given the assumption that input variables with higher variance better depict the expected diversity to be found on unseen data points, features with the highest variances can be seen as good candidates to be the most important features during model estimation.
+Given the assumption that input variables with higher variance better depict the expected diversity to be found on unseen data points, features with the highest variances can be seen as good candidates to be the most important features during model estimation and generalization.
 This is specially relevant for learning problems with *high-dimensional datasets*, or for which it is expected a *high noise-to-signal ratio*.
 <br>

 ### Expected benefits